Academic Definitions

 Audit: Enrollment in a course for information only.
 Student does not earn credit for the course.
 Can only receive a grade of “AUD”.
 Regular attendance in the class is customary without other participation required.

 Campus of the Course: The designation on the Schedule of Courses where a course is being taught.
-The university is a multi-campus institution with locations throughout California and on-line.
+The university is a multi-campus institution with locations throughout California and online.

 Campus of the Student: The campus of the student is the location to which the student is admitted.
-The university is a multi-campus institution with locations throughout California and on-line.
+The university is a multi-campus institution with locations throughout California and online.
 The campus where the student is admitted maintains the student academic file and has responsibility for academic advising.

 Certificate: Formal acknowledgement that a student has completed a prescribed curriculum of courses leading to a certificate or similar non-degree award.
 Certificates can be created for all student levels (Undergraduate, Graduate, Doctoral, Law, Professional Development).
 Students are not required to be admitted to a certificate.
 Students admitted to a degree program can complete a certificate concurrently.